What is PCS in import and export? Let's find out the most detailed

 • Manage transport information:

 PCS plays a role in providing the platform of goods transport information management.
 This activity includes information about invoices, shipments and commodities.
-This helps ensure all transactions are accurate and significantly minimize errors.
+This helps ensure all transactions are accurate and minimize errors.

 Meaning of PCS terms in some other industries